 Meet the Team

-Please meet the team that will be leading and facilitating on the course.
+Please meet the team that designed this course.

 Katrina is a Lecturer in Bioanalytical Systems and heads the Biosensors Strand within the Centre for ASsured, SafE and Traceable food (ASSET).
 Katrina is a member of the Royal Society of Chemistry, the Institute of Biology, Irish Toxicology Society and International Society for the study of harmful algae.
 Her research focuses on the identification and recognition of known and emerging threats within the entire food supply chain from “environment to farm to fork” and to determine their consequential effects.
 She designs biosensor based screening methods, for the rapid remote detection of toxins, chemical contaminants and harmful organisms, as a tool to enhance food safety and sustainability.
 Katrina also co-ordinates Modules with the MSc distance and campus based learning at Queen’s University, Belfast.

 Giovanna is an assistant professor in Veterinary Physiology at the Department of Veterinary Sciences of the University of Turin, Italy, where she is a teacher in Animal Physiology for Veterinary Medicine Master students and for Bachelor students of the degree “Production and Management of domestic and wild animals”.
 Moreover, she is a researcher in the Neuroendocrinology Lab of the Neuroscience Institute Cavalieri Ottolenghi, a University Interdepartmental Centre which hosts labs from the Departments of Neuroscience, Veterinary Sciences, Biotechnology and Systems Biology of the University of Turin to perform high-level research in neuroscience.